 Betrayal Trauma Recovery Supports Victims of Betrayal and Abuse

 At BTR, we understand the devastation and agony of betrayal.
 The Betrayal Trauma Recovery Group was created so that women would have powerful support during the most difficult periods of their lives.

 Anne: Welcome to Betrayal Trauma Recovery.
 This is Anne.

 I am so excited for you to get to know Coach Joi.
-Joi is the new coaching coordinator at Betrayal Trauma Recovery and she’s amazing!
+Joi is one of our Betrayal Trauma Recovery coaches.

 Joi has had 25 years of combined betrayal trauma recovery and coaching experience.
 She’s been trained by APSATS and the American Association for Sex Addiction Therapy.
 She got her coaching certification at BYU.
 So, in addition to her coaching certification she has a bachelor’s degree in Marriage and Family studies and is a therapeutic counselor candidate.
 Here at Betrayal Trauma Recovery she specializes in helping women recognize and establish safety around their husband’s abusive behaviors and she helps women navigate relationships where the abuse seems to have stopped, but to make sure that the women stay safe in those situations.